 In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group's ability to continue to adopt the going concern basis of accounting included reviewing and challenging managements prepared forecast model and any scenario planning undertaken thereon.
+Our evaluation of the directors' assessment of the group's ability to continue to adopt the going concern basis of accounting included reviewing and challenging the forecast model prepared by management and ensuring its mathematical accuracy.